 This optimization is not performed if the application itself binds columns in the result set.
 If your ODBC application uses cursors or positioned updates/deletes, you should not set this to greater than 1.
-Refer to the Easysoft ODBC-ODBC Bridge FAQ for more information about this value.
+Refer to question "I only want to retrieve data from the server, are there any tricks to speed it up in read-only mode" in the Easysoft ODBC-ODBC Bridge KB for more information about this value.